merijnkruithof/botty/README.md

 # Pegasus
-Pegasus gives you the ability to load test your or someone else's retro hotel
+Pegasus gives you the ability to load test your or someone else's retro hotel.

 Pegasus is a high-performance server with a low memory footprint.
 It should be able to spawn thousands of bots, even if your resources are limited.
 Pegasus can be run on a Virtual Private Server (VPS) or a dedicated server.
 It's not a standalone application, but rather a server application that should be reached from an external address.

+### Usage

 # Roadmap
 - [X] WebSockets